Fozkais/CMS21-Together/README.md

 ## About The Project

 Who never dreamed playing CMS with some friends?
-Since RDG devs dont,  i'll add multiplayer myself ! :)
+Since RDG devs dont seem to, I'll add it myself ! :)

 *Here's every planned feature state :*